Location: Oakland, Calif.

 Purpose

 The National Association of Climate Resilience Planners (NACRP) is a multi-stakeholder, peer-learning, resource, and referral network that fosters effective, place-based climate resilience planning and implementation.
-Learn more

-In 2021, the NACRP, in partnership with Facilitating Power, and the NAACP is launching VISION POWER SOLUTIONS, a 12-workshop series to build capacity for community-driven planning among facilitators, organizers, leaders, and educators who are accountable to Black, Brown, and Indigenous communities.
+In 2021, the NACRP, in partnership with Facilitating Power and the NAACP, launched VISION | POWER | SOLUTIONS, a workshop series to build capacity for community-driven planning among facilitators, organizers, leaders, and educators who are accountable to Black, Brown, and Indigenous communities.
 This training is part of a larger effort to foster a facilitator’s community of practice and referral network within the field of community-driven planning.
-Learn more

 Goals

-• Center the expertise of grassroots and frontline organizations who are working to assert community vision, power, and solutions and intervene on public planning processes by shining a light on expertise and stories, while working to direct resources to the work.
+• Center the expertise of grassroots and frontline organizations working to assert community vision, power, and solutions and intervene on public planning processes by shining a light on expertise and stories, while working to direct resources to the work.

 • A referral network that supports local and state governments to contract with facilitators, that is rooted in community, and who can facilitate community-driven planning.